McDonald's legal cases: Halal food lawsuit (Dearborn, Michigan)

-In 2013, McDonald's stopped serving halal food, which is consistent with Islamic dietary laws, at the only two locations in the US that served halal food, both located in Dearborn, MI after a $700,000 lawsuit filed in 2001 where a customer alleged the menu items were not consistently halal.
+In 2013, McDonald's stopped serving halal food, which is consistent with Islamic dietary laws, at the only two locations in the US that served halal food, both located in Dearborn, Michigan after a $700,000 lawsuit filed in 2001 where a customer alleged the menu items were not consistently halal.
 The case was brought to court by Michael Jaafar, a Detroit lawyer of Fairmax Law who filed a consumer protection class action lawsuit against McDonald's for advertising halal foods.

+Byron Allen non-purchase lawsuit (United States)

+In 2025, McDonald's settled a years-old lawsuit from Allen Media Group in which owner Byron Allen had accused McDonald's of illegally refusing to buy airtime on Allen's Entertainment Studios Networks programming.
+The settlement involves McDonald's being required to purchase airtime on Allen's programs.

 Health and safety

 United States

 Also known as the "McDonald's coffee case", Liebeck v.
 McDonald's is a well-known product liability lawsuit that became a flash point in the debate in the U.S. over tort reform after a jury awarded $2.9 million to Stella Liebeck, a 79-year-old woman from Albuquerque, New Mexico, who sued McDonald's after she suffered third-degree burns from hot coffee that was spilled on her at one of the company's drive-thrus in 1992.
 The trial judge reduced the total award to $640,000, and the parties settled for a confidential amount before an appeal was decided.

 The case entered popular understanding as an example of frivolous litigation; ABC News calls the case "the poster child of excessive lawsuits."
 Trial-lawyer groups such as the Association of Trial Lawyers of America and other opponents of tort reform sometimes argue that the suit was justified because of the extent of Liebeck's injuries, as the coffee in question was at a temperature too hot for human consumption which McDonald's failed to provide proper warning.
 Warning consumers of possible dangers of their products is strictly enforced by the FDA.
 Furthermore, McDonald's should not be serving substances that are potentially harmful to their consumers.

+On May 10, 2023, a verdict rendered by a jury found that McDonald's and a franchise holder were held responsible for the injuries sustained by Olivia Carballo, a four-year-old who suffered second-degree burns from a McNugget.
+A jury awarded the family $800,000.